At Long Last Love: Plot

 Later, Michael's mother Mabel comes to visit and invites the foursome to a dance party at the Racquet Club; they reluctantly accept the invitation.
-Brooke and Michael sneak out to the back yard, but they are noticed by Kitty and Johnny who quietly leave the party ("Well, Did You Evah!").
+Brooke and Michael sneak out to the backyard, but are noticed by Kitty and Johnny, who quietly leave the party ("Well, Did You Evah!").
 Mabel interrupts Brooke and Michael to tell them that Kitty and Johnny returned to the city.

-While sharing a taxi with Kitty, Johnny decides to make Brooke and Michael jealous by following them around and posing as a couple in front of them.
+While sharing a taxi with Kitty, Johnny seeks to make Brooke and Michael jealous by following them around and posing as a couple in their view.
 She agrees to do it, but eventually they spend a night at her place ("From Alpha to Omega").
-Brooke and Michael return to his country house and she openly tries to seduce him, which she succeeds ("Let's Misbehave"/"It's De-Lovely").
+Brooke and Michael return to his country house and she openly tries to seduce him, and succeeds ("Let's Misbehave"/"It's De-Lovely").
 Elizabeth does the same with Rodney by barging into his bedroom and forcing herself on him ("But in the Morning, No").

 Kitty and Johnny make out in front of Brooke and Michael at a baseball game and a boxing match.
 Michael is struck by their relationship, though Brooke is unperturbed.
 Finally, at a movie theatre, Michael fights with Johnny in the men's room.
 They make up immediately afterward.
 Consequently, Michael breaks up with Brooke, and Johnny breaks up with Kitty ("Just One of Those Things").

-Brooke stays in her suite and does not return Johnny's calls, who in the meantime has won $500,000 in a card game.
+Brooke stays in her suite and does not return Johnny's calls, who wins $500,000 in a card game.
 Kitty avoids Michael, who buys a horse called Kathy-O. Brooke reads about the purchase in the paper and mourns her lost relationship ("I Get a Kick out of You").
 Brooke's mother sends a telegram informing Brooke that she has deposited $1,000,000 in her account.
 Elizabeth persuades Brooke to go shopping.
 Kitty and Brooke accidentally meet in the powder room of the Lord & Taylor store and tearfully forgive each other.
 Along with Elizabeth, they state their disenchantment with men ("Most Gentlemen Don't Like Love").
 Kitty and Brooke make plans to go dancing in the evening before leaving for a walk.
 Elizabeth phones Rodney and hatches a plan with him.

 Walking in the park, Kitty complains of her unrequited love for Johnny, and Brooke of hers for Michael ("I Loved Him, But He Didn't Love Me").
 Rodney, Michael, and Johnny arrive at the club.
 Rodney dances with Elizabeth, finally reciprocating her affection.
-Michael and Johnny take to the dance floor and attempt to rekindle their relationships with Kitty and Brooke, respectively.
-The two couples make up on the dance floor ("A Picture of Me Without You").
+Michael and Johnny rekindle their relationships with Kitty and Brooke, respectively, on the dance floor ("A Picture of Me Without You").
 The bandleader asks the dancers to change partners and they do.
 Dancing with Kitty, Johnny observes that Brooke has never been more lovely.
 Michael, dancing with Brooke, remarks that Kitty has never been more beautiful.